 In Austria, wage earners are not required to file a tax return since employers are legally obliged to do exact and cumulative withholding via the employees' payslip.
 On such a payslip, taxpayers can claim standard deductions and allowances, reducing their tax liability and hence the tax withholding.
-The commuter tax allowance is the largest of these standard allowances, enabling employees to reduce taxable income by as much as Euro 3,672 per year (for 2012).8 Its intention is to compensate employees for their traffic expenses to work.
+The commuter tax allowance is the largest of these standard allowances, enabling employees to reduce taxable income by as much as Euros 3, 672 per year (for 2012).8 Its intention is to compensate employees for their traffic expenses to work.
 The allowance comes as a step function of the commuting distance and offers higher rates if public transport is not available or unreasonably long.
-More precisely, the deductible amount increases with brackets of 2-20 km, 20-40 km, 40-60 km and more than 60 km of commuting (see Table 1).
-For each of these brackets (except for the first bracket of 2-20 km), there exists a scheme when public transport is in place, and another scheme if not.
+More precisely, the deductible amount increases with commuting distance brackets of (2-20] km, (20-40] km, (40-60] km, and more than 60 km of commuting (see Table 1).
+For each of these brackets (except for the first bracket), there exists a scheme when public transport is in place, and another scheme if not.
 The tax code refers to these as the minor and major scheme.
-Eligible employees have to state the shortest commuting distance by means of public transportation (for the minor scheme) or by using a private vehicle (for the major scheme).
-Since the introduction of the commuter tax allowance in 1988, the distance brackets and basic structure of the allowance have remained unchanged.
+Eligible employees have to apply the shortest commuting distance by means of public transportation (for the minor scheme) or by using a private vehicle (for the major scheme).
+Since the introduction of the commuter tax allowance in 1988, the commuting distance brackets and basic structure of the allowance have remained unchanged.